RetroPie/RetroPie-Docs/docs/Amiga.md

 http://www.retropie-italia.it/viewtopic.php?f=10&t=16

 On EmulationStation, AMIGA, open "+Start UAE4Arm" and save a profile with random name then open the file and check the number in the parameter "config_version".
-Rename the configuration file (download it from previous link) in "config.uae" and copy it, together with AGCC.sh (also download this form previous link), on Raspberry Pi.
-It uses the file in order to create games configuration and (if you want) you can edit it.
-For default behavior "config.uae" is searching for kickstart 2.04 in
+Download the correct configuration file from previous link then rename it in "config.uae" and copy it, together with "AGCC.sh" (also download this from previous link), on Raspberry Pi.
+AGCC.sh uses the "config.uae" file in order to create games configuration and (if you want) you can edit it.
+For default behavior emulator is searching for kickstart 2.04 in

 ``/home/pi/RetroPie/roms/amiga/``

-renamed in "kick20.rom", so you have to rename your kickstart or edit configuration file.
+renamed in "kick20.rom", so you have to rename your kickstart or edit "config.uae".

 Also follow these steps:

 ``sudo nano /etc/emulationstation/es_systems.cfg``

-and edit tag <extension> for "amiga" emulator in this way:
+and edit the tag <extension> for "amiga" emulator in this way:

 ``<extension>.sh .uae .SH .UAE</extension>``